 In order to move your Office installation to a different computer, you need to meet the following three conditions:

-- You need to own the 25 character Product key that was given to you when you purchased the license.
+- You need to own the 25-character Product key given to you when you purchased the license.

-- Your license type needs to be transferable.
-Only “retail” and “FPP” license types are transferable.
+- Your license type must be transferable.
+Only “retail” and “FPP” (Full Package Product) license types are transferable.

 - An installation media (disk or file) for Office that matches your Product key.

-Now back to the old way of transferring an Office installation.
-Microsoft has sold a lot of different Office license types over the years.
-Before Microsoft linked the license to the user’s email account, it was a pain to figure out which license you owned.
-And it still is, as you’ll come to see in a moment.
+Now, back to the old way of transferring an Office installation.
+Microsoft has sold a variety of different Office license types over the years.
+Before licenses were linked to the user’s email account, figuring out which license you owned was challenging—all the more reason to pay attention to the process we’ll outline below.

-Below you have 3 important steps that will help you determine whether you’re able to move your Office license to a new computer or not.
-Please go through with them and see whether you’re eligible to migrate your license to a new computer.
-If all is in order, you can then proceed with the guide on transferring your Office license.
+Below are three important steps that will help you determine if you’re able to move your Office license to a new computer.
+Go through them to check your eligibility.
+If everything is in order, you can proceed with the transfer guide.

-Note: As stated above, the following steps only apply to Office 2010 and Office 2013 licenses.
-If you own an Office 365 or an Office 2016 license, you can skip the three steps below, as your license is definitely transferable.
+Note: As mentioned, the following steps only apply to Office 2010 and Office 2013 licenses.
+If you have an Office 365 or an Office 2016 license, you can skip these steps, as your license is definitely transferable.

-- FPP (Full Product Pack) – Most popular license type, usually sold in a plastic yellow box.
-Can also be bought online.
+- FPP (Full Product Pack) – Commonly sold in a plastic yellow box or online.

-- HUP (Home Use Program) – Another variation of the FPP type, it’s usually cheaper but hard to get.
+- HUP (Home Use Program) – A discounted FPP, typically hard to get.

-- OEM (Original Equipment Manufacturer) – This license type is installed by default on some computers.
-It’s not available on CD physical phisical media.
+- OEM (Original Equipment Manufacturer) – License type pre-installed on some computers and not available on physical media.

-- PKC (Product Key Card) – PKCs are usually sold online or in stores in a card-like format (can’t be brought on CD).
+- PKC (Product Key Card) – Usually sold online or in stores in card format, cannot be purchased on CD.

-- POSA (Point of Sale Activation) – These are usually obtained from online stores and a few other retail stores.
-They include a product key but no installation media.
+- POSA (Point of Sale Activation) – Commonly obtained from online stores and some retail outlets, including a product key but no installation media.

-- ACADEMIC – Previously sold for secondary education students.
-The program has since been discontinued.
+- ACADEMIC – Previously sold to education students, now discontinued.

-- ESD (Electronic Software Download) – Exclusive electronic software that is only obtained from online stores and retail shops.
-They include a product key but no installation media.
+- ESD (Electronic Software Download) – Only available for download from online retailers, includes a product key but no installation media.

-- NFR (Not For Resale) – These licenses are usually given away for promotional reasons (as prizes, participation rewards, etc.)
+- NFR (Not For Resale) – Licenses are usually promotional and not meant for sale.

 Out of all these Office license types, only FPP, HUP, PKC, POSA, and ESD can be moved to another computer.
-Here’s a quick guide to checking if your license is movable:
+Here’s a quick guide to check if your license is transferable:

-- Acess the Start menu (bottom-left corner) and search for “cmd“.
-Then, right-click on Command Prompt and choose Run as Administrator.
+- Access the Start menu (bottom-left corner) and search for “cmd“.
+Right-click on Command Prompt and choose Run as Administrator.

-- Once you arrive at the correct folder, type the following command into the elevated Command Prompt and hit Enter.
+- When you’re in the correct folder, enter the following command into the elevated Command Prompt and press Enter:

 cscript ospp.vbs /dstatus